 inputs.groovy to connect the Synthetic Server to the Controller, so that the predefined health rules and dashboards can be created.

-inputs.groovy file, make sure you have set the properties below.
+inputs.groovy file, make sure you have set the following properties.
 Replace placeholders in brackets with information about your Controller as well as the application and tier that are being monitored.

 Attach the Java Agent to the Synthetic Server